KhavenTech/Rez/VMK_Rez.md

 * Introduced Journey to Africa project planning model for MasterCard technical solutions to successfully support future business in multiple global locations

 **PORTFOLIO PROJECT MANAGER**, MasterCard                                        2013 - 2014
-* Established governance for discussion and approval of investments.
+* Responsible for the financial stewardship, technical consultations, and relationaship management of the Corporate Functions Portfolio Investment Fund
 * Managed the Oracle eBusiness Suite (ERP and CRM system) upgrade to Release12
-* Delivered the replacement solution for Access Pre-Paid Worldwide© (acquisition) with no service disruptions
+* Delivered the conversion projects for Access Pre-Paid Worldwide© (acquisition) with no service disruptions

 **PROJECT MANAGER**, MasterCard                                                  2012 - 2013